JelaJs/Vue3-Travel-app/README.md

 Upon logging in, users can select their desired stay dates and curate a personalized trip with daily activities and accommodation preferences.
 Once they finalize their itinerary and submit it, they will receive an email with the best offer tailored to their preferences.

-For users seeking accommodations outside the offered options, they can utilize Google Maps to discover ideal lodging in their desired location.

 App url: https://traveling-perfect-trip.netlify.app/